OriginsSRS/kyo-website/README.md

 Demo images** courtesy of Unsplash, a radtastic collection of CC0 (public domain) images you can use for pretty much whatever.

-PS: Delete index-demo.html and assets/js/demo.js when you're done messing with the demo as neither are needed in production :)

 (* = my other side project -- carrd.co)
 (** = not included)